Robert Holloway: Senior cricket

 Holloway played in Otago's Brabin Shield team for three seasons from the 1958–59 season.
-A "courageous knock" against Canterbury's under-20 side at the end of 1958 was noted by The Press, and he "scored well", making 73 runs against the Wellington side, in the 1959–60 tournament.
+A "courageous knock" against Canterbury's under-20 team at the end of 1958 was noted by The Press, and he "scored well", making 73 runs against the Wellington team, in the 1959–60 tournament.
 In early 1960 he was one of Southland's top scorers against Canterbury B, (Note: Southland were not a first-class team at the time Holloway played for them and did not compete in the Plunket Shield.) having first "saved the day" in a first-innings stand of 45 for the eighth-wicket.
-He played in the Hawke Cup for Southland at the beginning of December 1960 and was again in Otago's Brabin Shield side for the season―both his leg-spin bowling and "attractive" batting in a partnership of 81 drawing attention at the end of the month― although he missed out on selection for a representative Brabin side in January 1961 due to injury.
+He played in the Hawke Cup for Southland at the beginning of December 1960 and was again in Otago's Brabin Shield team for the season―both his leg-spin bowling and "attractive" batting in a partnership of 81 drawing attention at the end of the month― although he missed out on selection for a representative Brabin team in January 1961 due to injury.

 In club cricket Holloway played for North East Valley Cricket Club in Dunedin.
 He and Bert Sutcliffe, who scored 125 not out, put on an unbroken first-wicket stand of 200 in a club match in October 1960, Holloway scoring 71 not out.
-(Note: Sutcliffe was a key part of the Otago representative side and played 42 Test matches for New Zealand between 1947 and 1965.)
+(Note: Sutcliffe was a key part of the Otago representative team and played 42 Test matches for New Zealand between 1947 and 1965.)
 He later played for Union Cricket Club in Invercargill and had a reputation as a "prolific" and consistent run scorer in club cricket.

-With four of Otago's team touring South Africa with the New Zealand national side, Holloway was one of seven debutants when he was named in the representative side for the first time in December 1961.
+With four of Otago's team touring South Africa with the New Zealand national team, Holloway was one of seven debutants when he was named in the representative team for the first time in December 1961.
 Opening the batting on Christmas Day against Wellington, he scored 21 runs in his first first-class innings in Otago's first Plunket Shield match of the 1961–62 season.
 According to The Press, he "played dourly but commendably in the circumstances" as Otago were dismissed for a score of 79 with only Holloway and Sutcliffe, who scored 22, batting with any "resistance".
-He went on to play in two more Shield matches over the Christmas and New Years period against Auckland and Northern Districts, but during the last match injured his ankle whilst fielding and was unavailable for the matches against Canterbury and Central Districts later in January, (Note: At the time, each representative side played five Plunket Shield matches each season.) although he did play in a non-first-class match for Southland against Fiji during the month.
+He went on to play in two more Shield matches over the Christmas and New Years period against Auckland and Northern Districts, but during the last match injured his ankle whilst fielding and was unavailable for the matches against Canterbury and Central Districts later in January, (Note: At the time, each representative team played five Plunket Shield matches each season.) although he did play in a non-first-class match for Southland against Fiji during the month.